YiMihi/elm-with-jwt/outline.md

         - Reliable (no RTEs) - errors at compile time prevent errors at runtime
         - Culture
             - Slack
-            - NoRedInk (SF) using Elm in production for 8 months: 95% of front-end programming done in Elm with no runtime exceptions (Richard Feldman 3-22-16)
+            - NoRedInk (SF) using Elm in production for 8 months
+                - 95% of front-end programming done in Elm with no runtime exceptions (Richard Feldman 3-22-16)
+                - Easy to maintain and refactor
+                - Compiler catches things that tests don't because maybe you didn't think to write a test for that
             - Styleguide (layouting, whitespace, chunking, newlines) [Styleguide](http://elm-lang.org/docs/style-guide)
     - About JSON Web Tokens
         - _TODO: this section can likely be succinct and link to other articles for reference_
         - _TODO: Focus more on how this can be used with Elm rather than what JWTs are_